Witch hunts in Nepal

-Witch-hunts are still occurring in Nepal in the twenty-first century, and the persecution of marginalised individuals of the community, especially women, still persists.
+Witch hunts are still occurring in Nepal in the twenty-first century, and the persecution of marginalised individuals of the community, especially women, still persists.
 Witchcraft is believed to be the exercise of supernatural powers by witches (बोक्सी).
 Although Nepal does not have a recorded history of systematic witch-hunts, belief in the supernatural, magic, and humans capable of exploiting both to do good or harm is pervasive.
 In many instances, witch-hunts are simply tribal scapegoating measures carried out to serve ulterior motives, such as getting revenge or winning property disputes.

 The victims are usually poor elderly women, free-spirited young women, widows, women of lower castes, or any possible combination of the above.
-The perpetrators are usually neighbours or residents of the same village, and occasionally family or close relatives, usually armed with accusations from shamans or witch-doctors.
-Politicians, teachers, police officers, and other respected members of the community have also been implicated in various incidents.
+The perpetrators are usually neighbours or residents of the same village, and occasionally family or close relatives, usually armed with accusations from shamans or witch-doctors (tantrics).
+Politicians, teachers, police officers, army officers and other respected members of the community have also been implicated in various incidents.

 Execution may be carried out by burning alive.
 Many victims succumb to their injuries from torture and assault.
 Non-murderous witch-hunts usually include beating and feeding of excrement, as it is believed that witches must follow a strict dietary regimen of purity to retain their magical powers.